SAP-samples/teched2022-DA262/exercises/ex4/README.md

 ![Test](/exercises/ex4/images/46.png) <br>
 14. Click on "Create". <br>
 ![This is how the model should look now](/exercises/ex4/images/48.png) <br>

-## Create (Calculated) Key Figures  <br>
+## Exercise 3.5 - Create (Calculated) Key Figures

-15. Now add the Measures (BEV, Cabriolets, Sales Unit, All).  <br>
+1. Now add the Measures (BEV, Cabriolets, Sales Unit, All).  <br>
 ![Test](/exercises/ex4/images/49a.png) <br>
-16. Next we add a calculated measure.
+2. Next we add a calculated measure.
 Add a measure and choose "Calculated Measure".  <br>
 ![Test](/exercises/ex4/images/50.png) <br>
-17. Create the calculation for market share. <br>
+3. Create the calculation for market share. <br>
 ![Test](/exercises/ex4/images/51.png) <br>
 Divide "Sales Unit" by "All Vehicles".
 And click "Save". <br>
 ![Test](/exercises/ex4/images/52.png) <br>
 ![This is all measures that we just created.](/exercises/ex4/images/52.png) <br>
-18. Now we have to create the attributes, the model will be filtered by (Brand, Group, Model, Orign).  <br>
+4. Now we have to create the attributes, the model will be filtered by (Brand, Group, Model, Orign).  <br>
 ![Test](/exercises/ex4/images/53.png) <br>
 ![Test](/exercises/ex4/images/54.png) <br>
 ![Test](/exercises/ex4/images/55.png) <br>
-19. Go to the "General" sheet and check the "Allow public data access" box.
+5. Go to the "General" sheet and check the "Allow public data access" box.
 Then click "Save".  <br>
 ![Test](/exercises/ex4/images/56.png) <br>
 Now there should be a green check in the right upper corner.
 If there is a red cross something went wrong.
 Please check the failure message. <br>
 ![Test](/exercises/ex4/images/57.png) <br>
-20. To create a story based on this Fact Model, you need to create a perspective.
+6. To create a story based on this Fact Model, you need to create a perspective.
 You can either do this by clicking the "+"-Button or by clicking on the "Data Preview".
 Click on the "Data Preview". <br>
 ![Test](/exercises/ex4/images/58.png) <br>
-21. Create a table to base your perspective on by drag-and-drop.  <br>
+7. Create a table to base your perspective on by drag-and-drop.  <br>
 ![Test](/exercises/ex4/images/59.png)  <br>
-22. Click "Save New" and enter a name. <br>
+8. Click "Save New" and enter a name. <br>
 ![Test](/exercises/ex4/images/60.png) <br>

 ## Summary